Localisation of Humanitarian Aid:

 We the undersigned organisations, working in humanitarian action welcome the extensive consultations and discussions which have been generated during the World Humanitarian Summit process.
 We believe that now is the time for humanitarian actors to make good on some of the excellent recommendations arising through the WHS process by committing themselves to deliver change within their own organisational ways of working so that southern-based national actors can play an increased and more prominent role in humanitarian response.

-In the case of international NGO signatories we commit our organisations to implement the following 8 point Charter for Change by May 2018.
+In the case of international NGO signatories we commit our organisations to implement the following 8 point Charter for Change

 In the case of southern-based NGOs working in partnership with international NGOs we endorse and support this Charter for Change.
 We will be holding our international NGO partners which have signed this Charter to account and asking those which are not signatories to this Charter to work towards signing up:

 - Increase direct funding to southern-based NGOs for humanitarian action: At present only 0.2% of humanitarian aid is channelled directly to national non-government actors (NGOs and CSOs) for humanitarian work – a total of US$46.6 million out of US$24.5 billion.
 We commit through advocacy and policy influence to North American and European donors (including institutional donors, foundations and private sector) to encourage them to increase the year on year percentage of their humanitarian funding going to southern-based NGOs.
 We commit that by May 2018 at least 20% of our own humanitarian funding will be passed to southern-based NGOs.
 We commit to introduce our NGO partners to our own direct donors with the aim of them accessing direct financing.

 - Reaffirm the Principles of Partnership: We endorse, and have signed on to, the Principles of Partnership, (Equality, Transparency, Results-Oriented Approach, Responsibility and Complementarity) introduced by the Global Humanitarian Platform in 2007.